Family, or Systemic Psychotherapy, is relationship therapy ranging from working with couples through to larger family groups.

 For a more in-depth understanding of Systemic Therapy, please click here and read our page on this type of therapy.

+We have practices in Lewes and Hove and have clients from right across Sussex as well as London and further afield.
 To find out about the help Brighton & Hove Psychotherapy can offer get in touch with us today.